 If you have any queries please use the contact form.

-There is an enduring fascination with the secret history of the two world wars.
+We remain fascinated by the secret history of the two world wars.
 Castaways of the Kriegsmarine, examines the interrogators’ contribution to British naval intelligence in early 1944.
-This project was planned to work back from there and show how the interrogation system reached such a high state of tune.
+I planned to work back from there and show how the interrogation system reached such a high state of tune.
 I quickly realised that most of the 1939 naval team learnt their trade in the First World War, when these veterans developed their technique.
 The story inexorably grew.

 We see how British naval intelligence officers were the first in the world to notice and exploit a loophole in the Hague Convention on the treatment of prisoners of war.
 We watch them develop a structured, systematic information source that produced important results in the First World War and had a critical influence on the second.
 We learn how the team’s successes saved countless naval and merchant seamen’s lives – and how they didn’t get everything right.